Walter Torrie Forrest

 Prior to the war, Forrest served in the Territorial Force.
 He was commissioned as a second lieutenant in the 1st Roxburgh and Selkirk Volunteer Ride Corps in 1906, and given the same precedence in the King's Own Scottish Borderers in 1908.
 During the First World War, he participated in the Gallipoli campaign and was then sent to Palestine, where he was awarded the Military Cross in 1916.
 The award was gazetted with the following citation:

 In April 1917, Forrest was killed in the Second Battle of Gaza.
 He is buried at the Gaza War Cemetery.
 Forrest is among the 133 names listed in the memorial to rugby players killed in the Great War at Fromelles in north France.
+He was a close friend of the poet, Wilfred Owen, who was much affected by his death.